 With 50% of your customers often going without cash,2 having a mobile card reader is a must.

 What are NFC, EMV, and magstripe readers?

 Magstripe is short for magnetic stripe, referring to credit cards that store information in a band of magnetic material.
 All mobile card readers can accept magstripe cards.

-Near-field communication (NFC) readers accept “contactless” card payments like Apple and Google Pay.
-These readers are called contactless because the card information is stored on a separate device—such as a smartphone—which need only to be placed near the reader to initiate a transaction.
+Near-field communication (NFC) readers accept “contactless” card payments like Apple Pay and Google Pay.
+These readers are called contactless because the card information is stored on a separate device—such as a smartphone—which needs only to be placed near the reader to initiate a transaction.

 Do I need a chip reader?

 To protect your business and customers, you should adopt EMV-enabled readers as soon as possible.
 Although not all issued cards are 100% chip ready, their use is growing.

 Chip cards are harder to counterfeit, which means customers are at a lower risk of fraud.
 In 2015, the rules governing who is liable in cases of in-store credit card fraud shifted from the credit card companies to businesses that don’t adopt the EMV-reading standard.3 So you’ll be liable for a counterfeit purchase if it’s made using a chip card, but if your business uses EMV readers, your risk in counterfeit cases is reduced.
 It’s a win-win!

 If you haven’t adopted chip-enabled readers, you’re putting your business at risk of counterfeit credit card liability.
 Purchase EMV-enabled readers to protect yourself and your customers.